gglanzani/blog.lanzani.nl/content/posts/2024-06-30-trust-local-https-caddy.md

 url: /2024/trust-local-caddy-certificates-on-macos
 ---

+UPDATE: If you own a domain name (or can control its DNS 😬), I've written a new [post] to use Let's Encrypt to issue certificates your devices will trust.

 Up to today, I've been bothered by having local https websites served by [Caddy], whose certificates were not trusted by macOS.
 Today, I rectified it.

 For macOS (and Safari) to trust what Caddy deploys locally, I had to: